 "The body has to get rid of acetylcholine that is docked in the receptor because it builds up and you keep getting nerve impulses and become overstimulated.

 "Our bodies have got an enzyme that breaks up acetylcholine called acetylcholinesterase - what a nerve agent does is bind to the acetylcholinesterase and stops it from working."

 Twitching, spasms, heart failure and respiratory arrest are among the more common side effects.

-Different forms of it have evolved, including Sarin, VX and Tabun, all of which have very similar structures and appear to work in the same way.
+Different forms of nerve agents have evolved, including Sarin, VX and Tabun, all of which have very similar structures and appear to work in the same way.

 Only tiny amounts are required for it to take effect - and it is so toxic that it would usually be transported in something tightly sealed and those who apply it would usually need protective clothing.